Essex Energy Switch

 Public Consultation on Proposed Changes to the Mobile Library Service

 In recent years, fewer and fewer people have been taking advantage of Essex’s mobile library services.
-Now, with the library vehicles coming to the end of their working lives, there is a need to take a fresh look at how best these services can be provided in future.
+With the library vehicles coming to the end of their working lives, there was a need to take a fresh look at how best these services can be provided in future.

-Essex County Council is therefore undertaking a consultation about the creation of a new library service across Essex.
-This runs from Tuesday 19th September until Monday 6th November 2017.
+Essex County Council therefore undertook a consultation about the creation of a new library service across Essex.
+This ran from Tuesday 19th September until Monday 6th November 2017.

 The idea is to provide a service which is available at a place and time which suits users; a service which is flexible enough to help volunteers set up a community library in a village hall, pub, sports club or shop, or a service where volunteers deliver books directly to the door and can stop to chat with the residents to help end social isolation.
 Such services already work well in many villages across Essex and the idea is to extend that provision, with a service that’s able to respond to different local needs and settings, making books available to more people, more of the time.

-You can find more information about the proposals and can complete the consultation survey at www.librariesconsultation.essex.gov.uk
+You can find more information about the proposals at www.librariesconsultation.essex.gov.uk

 All the consultation responses will be analysed and a formal report produced.
 This will be published on the consultation website and available on request for those without internet access.
 The analysis will be used to help decide what changes will be implemented.